 The Chancellor’s Fellowship, unlike a traditional lecturer post, is an excellent opportunity for ambitious researchers to build their own independence and build a research group around them.
 I was attracted to this fellowship because of the freedom and flexibility that it allows to develop ambitious research proposals and collaborative networks.
 As an interdisciplinary academic, these fellowships provide a unique opportunity to work across disciplines and develop a truly impactful research group that address significant challenges.

 I am an interdisciplinary hydrologist with a particular focus on the impacts of environmental change on freshwater resources.
 My Fellowship is a joint appointment with the Department of Economics and the Applied Physics Department at Stanford University (one of Strathclyde’s key international strategic partners), and I also work closely with colleagues across Strathclyde in the departments of Physics, Government and Public Policy, Civil and Environmental Engineering and the School of Law.

-I ultimately would like to acquire a chair, running my own research group that work across the University faculties in a truly transdisciplinary way.
-The fellowship is a perfect developmental step toward this ambition, as it enables me to develop my research portfolio and team, and use my research outputs to develop truly innovative and multidisciplinary teaching programmes that will transcend science, economics, policy, law and engineering.
+In December 2022, I was promoted from my Chancellor’s Fellow post to that of a senior lecturer.
+The fellowship was a perfect developmental step toward achieving this, as it enabled me to develop a research portfolio and team, while incorporating research outputs into multidisciplinary teaching programmes that transcend science, economics, policy, law and engineering.

 The University is a very inclusive place to work, providing a number of opportunities and support schemes to help staff and students alike.
 Priding itself as a ‘people-oriented’ institution, the University operates in a socially progressive way.
 From mental health initiatives, to staff with caring requirements, and opportunities to progress via the ‘Grow Your Own’ policies, the University provides multiple avenues of support to develop an ambitious career while balancing additional responsibilities outside of work.